-This guidance does not directly apply to live-in nannies who spend all their time with one household, or to their employers.
 The UK is currently experiencing a public health emergency as a result of the COVID-19 pandemic.
-It is critical that employers, employees, the self-employed and customers take steps to keep everyone safe.
+It is critical that employers, employees and the self-employed take steps to keep everyone safe.
 This document is to help employers, employees and the self-employed in the UK understand how to work safely during this pandemic, ensuring as many people as possible comply with social distancing guidelines (2m apart, or 1m with risk mitigation where 2m is not viable, is acceptable).
-We hope it gives you freedom within a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
-We understand how important it is to work safely and support your employees' and customers' health and wellbeing during the COVID-19 pandemic and not contribute to the spread of the virus.
-The government is clear that workers should not be forced into an unsafe workplace and the health and safety of workers and customers, and public health, should not be put at risk.
+We hope it gives you freedom within a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic .
+We understand how important it is that you can work safely and support your employees' and visitors' health and wellbeing during the COVID-19 pandemic and not contribute to the spread of the virus.
+We know that many businesses of this type are currently closed for their usual service by government regulation, we hope this guidance will be useful for those businesses as they develop new ways of working or to help prepare for the time when they are able to reopen.
+The government is clear that workers should not be forced into an unsafe workplace and the health and safety of workers and visitors, and public health, should not be put at risk.

 We know many people are also keen to return to or contribute to volunteering.
 Organisations have a duty of care to volunteers to ensure as far as reasonably practicable they are not exposed to risks to their health and safety.
-This guidance around working safely during COVID-19 should ensure that volunteers are afford the same level of protection to their health and safety as others, such as workers and customers.
+This guidance around working safely during COVID-19 should ensure that volunteers are afforded the same level of protection to their health and safety as others, such as workers and visitors.